burnmg/predict-drift-severity/README.md

 # About

-Volatility Adaptive Tree is integrated with this Moa software.
+This moa version is integrated with hybrid volatility adaptive classification algorithms.

 # MOA (Massive Online Analysis)